andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

-It's no coincidence that Allie is preferentially shelled by my obtuse ordnance.
+It's no coincidence that Allie is preferentially assaulted with my questions of questionable quality.
 She's drawn the short straw of slotting behind me in the line.
 Due to nothing other than geographic proximity I converse mostly with Allie, Cate, and Renay.
 Cate & Renay have the slightly less irritating position in front of me;